TaigahG/interactive-card-details-form/README.md

 ## Acknowledgments
-Credits to youtube channel javascript font for helping me for the javascript part
+Credits to youtube channel javascript font for helping me for the javascript part, even though my js is not working, but i learned a lot about js from that guy.